WHAT IS LONG TERM CARE?

 We will need help with cooking and housekeeping, shopping and transportation.
 We may need help managing medication or keeping in touch with friends and family.

-Little or none of this assistance is paid for by Medicare, Medicaid, the VA or long-term care insurance.
+Little or none of this assistance is paid for by Medicare, Medicaid, the VA or long term care insurance.

 Medicare pays for “medically necessary” nursing home care or home nursing care and therapy.
 But it only does so following in-patient (not observation status) hospitalization for at least three midnights.
 If nursing or therapy is required, Medicare also pays for assistance with ADLs.
 Your physician must reauthorize this care every 90 days.
+Many people living at home or in an assisted living facility receive these services through Medicare.

 For detailed information on when to sign up for Medicare, Medicare plans and what they offer, visit your local Area Agency on Aging and other sites listed on Resources for Older Americans